‘Playboy’ Playmate Kindly Myers Flaunts Ample Cleavage & Perky Derriere In Sizzling Instagram Clip

-Kindly Myers has made a name for herself by showing off her unbelievable body.
+Kindly Myers has made a name for herself by showing off her incredible curves.
 As fans are well aware, the model has a tendency to upload provocative posts on social media.
 On Tuesday, the stunner shared yet another tantalizing clip for her 1.7 million Instagram followers to enjoy.

 The video starts with the former Playboy Playmate kneeling on the bed in what appears to be a hotel room.
 She gazed seductively into the camera, as she played with her blond hair.
 Throughout the clip, she changed positions and moved closer to the camera.
 The clip ends with Kindly lying on her stomach.

 The beauty sizzled in a gray sports bra and matching underwear.
-She flaunted her flawless figure in the revealing ensemble, that put her ample cleavage, toned abs, perky derriere, and long, lean legs on full display.
-Fans were also able to catch a glimpse of Kindly’s large tattoo on her ribcage.
+She flaunted her flawless figure in the revealing ensemble that put her ample cleavage, toned abs, perky derriere, and long, lean legs on full display.
+Fans were also able to catch a glimpse of Kindly’s large tattoo on her rib cage.
 The model paired the sultry look with a delicate necklace.

-The stunner styled her long locks in a middle part and opted to wear a full face of makeup, that included subtle contour, voluminous lashes, and nude lipstick.
+The stunner styled her long locks in a middle part and opted to wear a full face of makeup, including subtle contour, voluminous lashes, and nude lipstick, that enhanced her natural beauty.

-In the caption, Kindly noted that she is extremely popular on the social media service OnlyFans, that caters to adult entertainers.
-She requested fans to visit her own personal website to see more content.
+In the caption, Kindly noted that she is extremely popular on the social media service OnlyFans that caters to adult entertainers.
+She also requested fans to visit her own personal website to see more content.

 Fans were floored by the video and were quick to shower the stunner with compliments in the comments section.